YangBa78/Web-Scraping-Selenium/README.md

 # Web-Scraping-Selenium

-Web Scraping with YouTube Channel and Instragram by Selenium
+Web Scraping with YouTube Channel and Instagram by Selenium

+save the info of the YouTube most popular videos save the cats pictures in the Instagram